-Form Study (Opening Up), is a series of prints that I recently developed as formal research into the use of unconventionally shaped printing plates in the photogravure technique, a technique that I have been enjoying exploring already for a while.
-This is coupled with methods of folding, curling, or peeling the printed paper into three-dimensional configurations.
-In these works, two separate sheets of paper are positioned together, with one sheet partly curled back, allowing the prints to combine into various graphic formations.
-The sheets are typically printed with more than one plate simultaneously, which is part of the fun as it requires particular accuracy throughout the printing process.
+Form Study (Opening Up) is a series of prints I recently developed as formal research into the use of unconventionally shaped printing plates in the photogravure technique – a process I have been enjoying exploring with great interest for some time.
+For these works, each sheet of paper is printed by running two plates under the printing press in a single pass, which demands particular precision during the printing process.
+This is then combined with methods of folding, curling or peeling the printed paper into three-dimensional configurations: two sheets are positioned together, with one partly curled back, opening up and allowing the prints to interact and combine into various graphic formations.

-The foundation for these prints are photographs that I take routinely throughout the process when making sculptural works in the studio—photos that are not necessarily meant for publishing, but that serve to document the relatively slow and precise process of the techniques that I use, as a way to record the formal choices made, to be able to look back and analyse the making process at a later stage—forms of study in themselves.
+The basis for these prints are photographs I take routinely throughout the process when making sculptural works in the studio – photos that are not necessarily meant to be published but which serve to document the relatively slow and precise process of the techniques I use, as a way of recording the formal choices so that the production process can be analysed at a later stage – forms of study in themselves.
 Here, as prints, the imagery is rendered almost ornamental, reminiscent of the historical aesthetics associated with photogravure.

 Tea (£1) = A soft expansion of time; calm, reflective and continuous—turning a page into the past.
 Tea + Cake (total £3) = A moment of intentional pause; quiet celebration and shared presence—sitting between pages.
 Coffee (£1) = A compression of time; sharp, immediate, and forward-facing—turning a page into the future.
 Beer (£2) = A blurring of